lloydshark/battle-squares/README.md

 # battle-squares

-A simple canvas based game in clojurescript.
+A simple full-screen canvas based game in clojurescript.

 ## Overview